-Sugar soap is generally a liquid created using different forms of sodium ingredients.
+Sugar soap is a liquid created using different forms of sodium ingredients.
 It’s one of your best friends when it comes to painting because it acts as a degreaser!
+It also has very fine abrasive particles that can easily remove grime and grease from ceilings, walls and various surfaces.

 Before painting walls, ceilings and kitchen cupboards you should use sugar soap to clean any grease or grime away before painting.
 Sugar soap also acts as an abrasive so you can use it to prep water-based paintwork around the home!

-We all hate preparation work because it can be boring and time-consuming, but if you want a good paint job you can be proud of then sugar soap will help you achieve this.
-You simply rub it over your walls and it acts as a cleaning agent!
+We all hate preparation work because it can be boring and time-consuming, but if you want a good DIY paint job you can be proud of then sugar soap will help you achieve this.
+You simply apply it to a cloth and rub it over your walls, ceilings and other paintable surfaces.

 Wipe it off again and you have a degreased and clean wall.
 Apart from sandpaper sugar soap must always be used for a complete and successful paint job!